 Your HVAC system is delicate.
 But not so delicate that you can't play process of elimination when the heat shuts off.
 Here's how to troubleshoot your HVAC system.

-You can make toast, watch TV and blow dry your hair at the same time without burning your house down — and that’s because of your circuit breaker.
+You can make toast, watch TV and blow dry your hair at the same time without starting a fire — and that’s because of your circuit breaker.
 When electrical wiring has too much current flowing through it, your circuit breaker cuts the power before something surges, sparks or starts a fire.
-Basically, your circuit breaker is your home’s first line of protection when equipment goes haywire and wires get crossed.
+Basically, your circuit breaker is your home’s first line of protection when equipment goes haywire.

-Your air conditioning system includes a lot of wires (and has its own switch on your circuit breaker), so if your circuit breaker trips, your AC will shut off and the airflow stops.
-When this happens, hit the reset button (or switch) on your circuit breaker, and your AC and heating systems will roar back to life.
+Your air conditioning system has a lot of wires and its own switch on your circuit breaker.
+So if your circuit breaker trips, your AC will shut off.
+When this happens, hit the reset button (or switch) on your circuit breaker, and your AC and heating systems will come back to life.

-If your circuit breaker keeps tripping, odds are you’re dealing with a problem.
-Either your circuit breaker needs to be serviced, or your AC’s larger electrical system does.
+If your circuit breaker keeps tripping, odds are you have a more serious problem.
+Either your circuit breaker needs to be serviced or your AC has larger electrical system needs.
 No matter which it is, it’s time to bring in a professional.

-If your motor stops working, your AC and heating systems stop working.
-To do some basic troubleshooting, check under the cover of the motor for any signs of dust or overheating — both of which can cause your fans to go on hiatus.
+If your motor stops working, your AC and heating systems will too.
+To do some basic troubleshooting, check under the cover of the motor for any signs of dust or overheating — both of which can cause your fans to shut down.

-Let’s talk more about that outdoor unit we’ve been mentioning — your air conditioning unit.
-It’s an appliance in two parts — a compressor and a heat exchanger — installed just outside of your home on a concrete slab to keep it level.
-The most common air conditioning unit problems are actually concrete slab problems.
-If the ground beneath the concrete sinks (and it can), the AC unit on top of will be thrown out of balance.
-And that means damage to your central air conditioning system.
+Let’s talk more about your outdoor unit, which has two parts — a compressor and a heat exchanger — installed just outside of your home on a concrete slab to keep it level.
+The most common air conditioning unit problems usually have to do with the concrete slab underneath.
+If the ground beneath the concrete sinks, the unit on top of it will be thrown off balance.
+That means damage to your central air conditioning system.

 Stay ahead of problems by checking your AC unit regularly for signs of sinkage (especially between seasons, when the ground is soft), and correct the leveling ASAP where and when gravity hits.
 If you don’t want to do this, you can hire an HVAC technician to come out every few months to inspect it for you.

-Most home systems have a user-friendly control post — for your HVAC system, that’s your thermostat.
-Depending on how it’s programmed, your thermostat might not be operating at peak efficiency (ie. it’s set to keep your home warmer or cooler than it it has to be).
-It’s also possible for your thermostat to go out, making it impossible to control the temperature inside your home.
+Most home systems have a user-friendly control post.
+For your HVAC system, that’s your thermostat.
+Depending on how it’s programmed, your thermostat might not be operating at peak efficiency (ie. it’s set to keep your home warmer or cooler than it has to be).
+It’s also possible for your thermostat to go out, making it impossible to use.

-If you’ve checked the batteries and your thermostat just isn’t working, hire a professional to put in a new one.
+If you’ve checked the batteries and your thermostat just isn’t working, hire a professional to install a new one.

 Registers control the airflow from your heating or cooling system into your home.
 It’s a grate-like metal plate that covers a vent opening.

 If you don’t feel any air but your thermostat is on, check your register.
 If the grates are closed, it’s as simple as opening them back up to let the air in.
-Gotta love an easy fix.
+Easy, right?

-A heating, ventilation and air conditioning (HVAC) expert can troubleshoot or repair your home’s heating and air conditioning systems.
-The cost of air conditioning maintenance and repair is $50 to $100 an hour on average nationally, though it’s rare for a site visit to cost less than $100 in parts and labor.
-Most companies charge a flat rate to cover the repairs needed after inspecting a system in person — and as a rule, the older the unit, the more expensive a repair is likely to be.
+Professional air conditioning maintenance and repairs cost $50-$100 an hour, on average, though expect to pay about $300 in parts and labor.
+Most companies charge a flat rate to cover the repairs needed after inspecting a system in person.
+And as a rule, the older the unit, the more expensive a repair will likely be.

-The average lifespan of an AC unit is 15 years, and most HVAC specialists can perform a routine system check and tuneup for $125 to $200 on average.
-The best way to keep your AC and heating system working efficiently is to change the air filter once a month (the manufacturer will suggest the same thing).
-Keeping your air filter and condenser coils clean and free of debris can help lower utility bills.
+The best way to keep your AC and heating system working efficiently is to change the air filter at least once a season.
+Keeping your air filter and condenser coils clean and free of debris can help lower utility bills, too.

 Hire someone to keep your home’s temperature in check, inspect your vents and make sure the air you’re breathing is clean.
-Here's a list of pros who could help you with your troubleshooting:
+Here's a list of pros who can help you troubleshoot and/or repair:

 Tell us what you’re looking for and we’ll show you pros right for the job, with prices.